ESPORTS IN THEATRES

 Blog Post Card Border Color = current color

 Publish the website and visit your blog page to see the results

-Welcome to eSports Academy - where playing with your mates infront of everyone to show your mastery is what we love.
+Welcome to eSports Academy - where playing with your school mates for your School House or your School.
+You will represent!
+Showing your mastery is what we love.
 Even if you are playing for the first time, we want you to enjoy it going forward with the safety of learning and a closed environment that locks out the big world to your child.